 The opportunity is to package these needs as a branded service your team owns, prices, and manages.
 Instead of sending clients to another vendor, you can deliver chatbot solutions under your own brand.

-This guide explains why agencies are adding chatbot services, what to look for in a platform providing white label chatbots, how to price them, and how BotPenguin helps agencies launch faster with less technical risk today.
+This guide explains why agencies are adding chatbot services, how to price chatbot services, how to sell chatbots as an agency, and how BotPenguin helps agencies launch faster with less technical risk today.

 Agencies are adding white label chatbot services because clients want faster automation.
 They need better replies, cleaner lead capture, and lower support pressure.
 Agencies already manage these client outcomes.